gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 ---
-title: "04: Our way to the console"
+title: "04: Your way to the console"
 lang: en
 permalink: /optimist/guided_tour/step04/
 nav_order: 1040
 parent: Guided Tour
 ---

-# Step 4: Our way to the console
+# Step 4: Your way to the console

-## Preface
+## Start

 To make the administration of OpenStack as simple as possible, we recommend using